 - Participation: Students are expected to attend classes, to participate in class discussion, and to complete the required reading.
 Some additional reading on reception theory is required prior to the first class to facilitate discussion of key methodological issues which frame the activities of the entire course.
 A record of attendance will be kept, and a reading log submitted.
 A form will be supplied for the reading log, which records the required reading done by the student for the class.
-The log is due on Friday April 7. - Methodology Paper: Students will write a paper of 1200-1500 words (3000 level) / 2000-2500 words (6000 level) exploring the use of reception theory in the study of the New Testament.
+The log is due on Friday December 13. - Methodology Paper: Students will write a paper of 2000-2500 words exploring the use of reception theory in the study of the New Testament.
 The paper will analyze the nature of reception theory and evaluate its potential fruitfulness in New Testament interpretation.
 Further written guidance will be provided.
-The paper is due on Friday February 17. - Class Presentation: Each student will be assigned one figure from the history of Pauline interpretation.
-The presentation should last for 10-15 minutes (3000 level) / 15-20 minutes (6000 level) and should provide the class with a critical orientation to the work of the Pauline interpreter in question and the significance of the primary source material to be explored through seminar discussion.
+The paper is due on Friday October 18. - Class Presentation: Each student will be assigned one figure from the history of Pauline interpretation.
+The presentation should last for 20 minutes and should provide the class with a critical orientation to the work of the Pauline interpreter in question and the significance of the primary source material to be explored through seminar discussion.
 The student is responsible for further reading and preparation in order 1) to present a concise overview of the figure's position, 2) to identify critical questions for seminar discussion, and 3) to prepare a handout or powerpoint presentation for the class.
 Further written guidance will be provided. - Final Research Paper.
-Each student will complete a research paper of 3000-3500 words (3000 level) / 4000-4500 words (6000 level) on a topic of the student's choice (as approved by the instructor).
+Each student will complete a research paper of 4000-4500 words on a topic of the student's choice (as approved by the instructor).
 This paper must be on a different topic from the presentation.
 The paper will either (i) examine the contribution of a significant figure in the history of Pauline reception, or (ii) the development across time of the interpretation of a selected text in one of Paul's letters.
 The paper will include an assessment of the significance of the material explored for contemporary study of Pauline theology.
-Papers by advanced degree students are expected to include comments on issues of interpretation of the Greek text.
 Further written guidance will be provided.
-The paper is due on Friday April 7.
+The paper is due on Friday December 13.